XiaoChuang-AI/MiniAgent/README.md

 **ArxivBot**

-This agent can search the related paper from arxiv and send them to the specified email.
+This agent can search the related papers from Arxiv and send them to the specified email.

 ![framework](./assets/case-1.gif)

 **CVBot**

-This agent can parse a CV with PDF format, and summary it's content.
+This agent can parse a CV in PDF format and summarize it's content.

 ![framework](./assets/case-2.gif)